Translate Data into Action

 Big Data Analytics

-Students in BDA learn to collect, manage and optimize large-scale structured and unstructured data sets to facilitate information and decision-making.
-Students in BDA develop a strong foundation in essential programming skills, quantitative analysis, and hardware and software solutions for facilitating effective use of big data.
+Students in Big Data Analytics learn to collect, manage and optimize large-scale structured and unstructured data sets to facilitate information and decision-making.
+Students in Big Data Analytic develop a strong foundation in essential programming skills, quantitative analysis, and hardware and software solutions for facilitating effective use of big data.

 Health Informatics concerns the storage, retrieval, use and delivery of health-related data and information across networks of patients and providers.
 Whether in support of emergency room optimization, patient health-care affordability, or study and prevention of global pandemics, the practice of health informatics is essential to achieving solutions, better delivery and greater knowledge for the benefit of humankind.